rbrutherford3/Unicode-Chess/docs/README.md

-# ASCII Chess
+# Unicode Chess
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

 This is a **Python** chess game run using [**Flask**](https://flask.palletsprojects.com/en/2.2.x/) that allows two people to play a game across the internet on their own respective browsers.
-It is called "ASCII Chess" because the board and pieces are drawn with monospace ASCII characters.
+It is called "Unicode Chess" because the pieces are unicode chess characters.
+Unicode characters replaced the ASCII characters of earlier versions of the game that were called "ASCII Chess."

 ![screenshot](screenshot.png)